rust-lang/book/src/ch17-01-tasks.md

 When we follow that chain far enough, eventually we end up back in some non-async function.
 At that point, something needs to “translate” between the async and sync worlds.
-That “something” is a *runtime*, a crate which handles the top-level `poll()` call, scheduling and handing off between the different async operations which may be in flight, and often providing async versions of functionality like file I/O.
+That “something” is the runtime!
+Whatever runtime you use is what handles the top-level `poll()` call, scheduling and handing off between the different async operations which may be in flight, and often also providing async versions of functionality like file I/O.

 Now we can understand why the compiler was blocking us in Listing 17-2 (before we added the `trpl::block_on` function).
 The `main` function is not `async`—and